Prabodh Raval

-Prabodh Raval was a leader of Indian National Congress from Gujarat and served as Home minister in Solanki government from 1980 to 85.
-He was The President Of Gujarat Pradesh Congress Committee for two terms.
+Prabodh Raval (13 July 1929 – 27 September 1999) was an Indian politician who served as the cabinet minister of Gujarat State.
+He was a leader of Indian National Congress from Gujarat and served as home minister in Solanki government from 1980 to 85.
+He was the president of Gujarat Pradesh Congress Committee for two terms.
+He served in several key roles during the governments led by Chief Minister Madhavsinh Solanki in the 1980s: